 Corporations borrow vast amounts of money for a wide variety of reasons.
 Here are some real-world examples:

-When a corporation borrows through issuing debt securities like bonds, there also are pros and cons.
-The benefit is the corporation does not lose ownership and can run the company as they see fit.
-Bondholders (lenders) have no say in business operations unless the bond defaults.
-If a default occurs, bondholders influence some post-bankruptcy decisions (for example, if the company will liquidate or continue operations).
+When a corporation borrows by issuing debt securities (like bonds), there are also pros and cons.
+The key benefit is that the corporation doesn’t give up ownership and can continue to run the company as it sees fit.
+Bondholders (lenders) generally have no say in business operations unless the bond defaults.
+If a default occurs, bondholders may influence certain post-bankruptcy decisions (for example, whether the company liquidates or continues operations).

-The drawback to raising capital through debt is having to pay back the borrowed funds with interest.
-Even low interest rates result in large amounts of money for large issuances.
 In the Amazon example cited above, part of the offering included a 3-year, $1 billion note issued at an interest rate of 0.4%.
-Amazon broke records for the lowest interest rate a corporation has ever borrowed at, which is a testament to the strength of companies of this size.
-Still, a 0.4% interest rate on $1 billion results in Amazon paying $4 million in interest annually!
+Amazon broke records for the lowest interest rate a corporation has ever borrowed at, which reflects the perceived strength of companies of this size.
+Still, 0.4% interest on $1 billion means Amazon pays $4 million in interest each year.

 In this chapter, we’ll learn about several different types of corporate debt, including:

-As you can see, there are several types of debt securities that corporations can issue to raise capital.
-Each comes with its own set of benefits and risks, which we’ll discuss throughout this chapter.
+As you can see, corporations can issue several types of debt securities to raise capital.
+Each type comes with its own benefits and risks, which we’ll cover throughout this chapter.

-We originally discussed the liquidation priority of corporations in the Common stock chapter, but let’s revisit it again.
-If a company is forced to liquidate its assets, it will pay the liquidation funds in this order:
+We originally discussed the liquidation priority of corporations in the Common stock chapter, but let’s revisit it.
+If a company is forced to liquidate its assets, it will distribute the liquidation proceeds in this order:

 Unpaid wages